 Others, including Elise Fabing, an employment lawyer and founder of Alkemist Avocats, point out that these Instagram accounts, while far from perfect, are a symptom of a broken social justice system that “doesn’t allow for real access to one’s rights”.

 “These accounts shouldn’t exist: we should have a legal system that functions, with quick rulings at the employment tribunal, where you can go easily without it being expensive; on the company side, there should be the pressure of a litigation risk when behaving badly.
 But that’s not the case today,” she said.

 The testimonies from French employees are wide-ranging.
 Paul* worked as a copywriter at the advertising agency Wunderman Thompson.
 He gave up his career after experiencing workplace harassment that ended in burnout.

 When he discovered Balance Ton Agency, he came across multiple stories about his former employer and discovered “nearly identical” testimonies about the creative director who had bullied him several years ago.
 “I felt less alone in this story, it kind of warmed my heart,” he said.

-Several “balance” accounts were recently shadow banned by Instagram’s algorithm due to the high number of reports filed.
+Several “balance” accounts were recently shadow-banned by Instagram’s algorithm due to the high number of reports filed.
 Manca believes that the movement needs regulation so it can be held accountable in return.
-“The gravity of accusations levelled [at companies or individuals] requires a serious job of filtering, controlling and verification of information, which these movements do not undertake because they simply don’t have the means nor the legitimacy to do so,” he said.
+“The gravity of accusations leveled [at companies or individuals] requires a serious job of filtering, controlling and verification of information, which these movements do not undertake because they simply don’t have the means nor the legitimacy to do so,” he said.

 The way forward